 Today there are more than 600 million blogs on the internet.
 That’s out of approximately 1.74 billion websites (correct as of January 2020 – whenever you are reading this post we guarantee that number has increased dramatically!
-Tumblr hosts over 2/3 of the blogs in the world – over 496.1 million.
+Tumblr hosts over 2/3 of the blogs in the world – over 496.1 million (see here for more hosting stats).
 But it’s clear that many businesses are using their WordPress websites to create their blogs – 36.6% of blogs are created using WordPress, and there are approximately 70 million new posts and 77 million new comments on WordPress every month.
 That’s a pretty healthy amount of engagement.

 Blog posts are some of the most shared content, which is why 53% of marketers are prioritising blog content.
 There are plenty of different types of blog posts that work, and 36% of content marketing teams are considering ‘how to’ guides and educational content to increase their traffic and brand awareness.

-Longer content is getting shared more often than short content.
+Longer content is getting shared more often than short content and receives more backlinks (source).
 The content that gets shared most often is more than 3,000 words long (although we like even longer blogs!).
 Blogging is evolving – most blogs today (66%) are being published a few times per month, rather than several times a week in 2014.
 That’s probably because it takes 65% longer to write a blog post (on average) now than it did in 2014.